rails/jquery-ujs/README.md

 //= require jquery_ujs
 ```

 b.
-For Rails 3.0, run this command (add `--ui` if you want jQuery UI):
+For Rails 3.0, run this command:

 *Be sure to get rid of the rails.js file if it exists, and instead use
 the new jquery_ujs.js file that gets copied to the public directory.